Moris299/SimplePHPWeather/README.md

 ### How to use?
 Exapmles and explanation.

 If you have already uploaded all files to your hosting you can now use this script.
-In file where you want to get weather, for example index.php enter at beginning of your code add:
+In file where you want to get weather, for example index.php at beginning of your code add:

 ```